ritesh/nis251-builders-session/README.md

 14. Click the save button.

-### 9. Use-case #2: Run the crpytocurrency mining condition simulation
+### 9. Use-case #2: Run the cryptocurrency mining condition simulation

 In each container, there are two files that represent GPU metrics as `/var/gpu_load_fb` and `/var/gpu_inference_fb`; similar to other available system metrics like CPU temperature, load ...etc.
 Device Defender component is configured to read metric values from those files for each metric publish operation.